laboon/ebook/text/13_why_test_software.md

 While this book focuses on testing, it should be recognized that it is only one part of producing quality software.
 Quality on a modern software project is the responsibility of everybody on the team, not just the testers.

+## Risk

+The reason for testing software boils down to minimizing risk, for everybody involved: customers, users, developers, etc.  Independent testing of the software allow for objective analysis of the quality of the system.
+This reduces risk by providing information on the status of the system, both at a high level (e.g., "the system is ready to be released") and a low level (e.g., "if a username contains the symbol `!`, the system will crash").
+Software development is a complex and risky process.
+If the CEO wants to help ensure that risk is at a minimum, it is essential that software testers are part of the team.